Hermann Boehm (admiral): Military service

 Shortly after the Battle of the River Plate, Boehm was relieved of command and left without a post for several months.
-After the Operation Weserübung, the invasion of Norway, in April 1940, he was made the commander of German naval forces there on 10 April 1940, being promoted to General Admiral on 1 April the following year.
+After Operation Weserübung, the invasion of Norway in April 1940, he was made the commander of German naval forces there on 10 April 1940, being promoted to General Admiral on 1 April the following year.
 In March 1943 he was recalled from Norway and on 31 May that year officially discharged from active service, effective on the following 1 June.
 From 1 March 1944 to 31 March 1945 he commanded the inspectorate of the Kriegsmarine's education programme, at the end of which post he was fully discharged from the Kriegsmarine.